Switzerland during World War I and World War II

-During World War I and World War II, Switzerland maintained armed neutrality, and was not invaded by its neighbors, in part because of its topography, much of which is mountainous.
-Germany was a threat, and Switzerland built a powerful defense.
-It served as a "protecting power" for the belligerents of both sides, with a special role in helping prisoners of war.
-The belligerent states made it the scene for diplomacy, espionage, and commerce, as well as being a safe haven for 300,000 refugees.
+During World War I and World War II, Switzerland maintained armed neutrality and was not invaded by its neighbors, in part because of its heavily mountainous terrain.
+Switzerland built up its defence capabilities during this period to guard against an attack from neighbouring Germany, which never occurred.
+It served as a protecting power for the belligerents of both sides, with a special role in helping prisoners of war.
+The belligerent states made Switzerland a scene for diplomacy, espionage, and commerce, as well as a safe haven for 300,000 refugees.